Skip to Main Content

 Relationships and coverage

-Staffers must make known any potential conflicts of interest prior to starting an assignment that can be caused from close relationships with potential sources.
-Such relationships include, but are not limited to family members, roommates, spouses or significant others, friends and professors, administrators or religious leaders in which an affection exists.
-Staffers should not interview or be part of any coverage that may include someone with which they have a personal relationship.
+Employees, whether under reporting or visuals, must make known any potential conflicts of interest prior to starting an assignment arising from close relationships with potential sources.
+Such relationships include, but are not limited to family members, roommates, spouses or significant others, friends, professors, administrators or religious leaders in which an affiliation exists.
+The Daily Illini staff should not interview or take part in any coverage which may include someone with whom they have a relationship as outlined above.
 Sources in which employees may have a financial investment should also be avoided.
 Furthermore, there may come a time through long-term involvement with certain sources that relationships can develop.
 Those relationships must remain professional when the objectivity of The Daily Illini can be questioned.

 Professionalism

 When working for The Daily Illini, employees should act with the utmost professionalism.
 To be taken seriously as a media outlet, we must first take ourselves seriously.
-Employees must never conduct illegal activity while at The Daily Illini building or while representing The Daily Illini.
+Employees must never conduct illegal activity while at the building which houses The Daily Illini or while representing The Daily Illini.
 Furthermore, employees should recognize they are subject to increased scrutiny because of their involvement with The Daily Illini and should be mindful that their actions are often a direct reflection of The Daily Illini.
 In this, not only are employee’s actions subject to scrutiny, but also the employee’s social media, including Facebook and Twitter.
-Because of the nature of social media Web sites, the employee’s portrayal of him or herself must indicate his or her role in The Daily Illini and demonstrate transparency.
+Because of the nature of social media sites, the employee’s portrayal of themself must indicate their role in The Daily Illini and demonstrate transparency.
 The following guidelines should be paid special attention to.

 Alcohol

 Alcohol can create many problems for employees, even those who are of the legal drinking age, and should be avoided when representing The Daily Illini.
-Staffers should not drink when they are covering events, before they cover events or in a social setting where they are known to be representing The Daily Illini, so as not to create any suspicion of impaired judgment.
-Along with that, it is inappropriate for a staffer on most occasions to accept free drinks while covering an event.
-An underage staffer should never drink when on assignment.
-Informal interviews should not be held in bars and similar settings.
+Employees should not drink when they are covering events, before they cover events or in a setting where they are known to be representing The Daily Illini professionally, so as not to create any suspicion of impaired judgment.
+Along with that, it is inappropriate for an employee, on most occasions, to accept free alcohol while covering an event.
+An underage employee should never drink when on assignment.
+Informal interviews should not be held in bars or similar settings.
 When in a bar, whether working for The Daily Illini or not, do not accept alcoholic beverages from a source.
-Be mindful that at all times, even when not on assignment, your actions are often viewed an extension of The Daily Illini.
+Be mindful that at all times, even when not on assignment, your actions are often viewed as an extension of The Daily Illini.

 Sexual and non-sexual harassment